lean-dojo/LeanCopilot/README.md

 1. Run `lake script run LeanInfer/check` and fix problems (if any).
 Finally, run `lake build`.

+If you have problems building the project, our [Dockerfile](./Dockerfile) may be helpful as a reference.
+Note that it doesn't need Step 4 above because the base Ubuntu image has no compiler pre-installed.

 ## Using LeanInfer's Tactic Generator

 After `import LeanInfer`, you can use the tactic `suggest_tactics` (see the image above and [this example](https://github.com/yangky11/lean4-example/blob/e3bf4abc62fdf6566a01ce9066d152fde3f888d1/Lean4Example.lean#L12)).